Facilitated by attorney and writer Barbara L. Morgenstern

 Ethical Wills

-The New York Times noted that Ethical Wills are “a way to counter the cold legalese of wills and trusts…an Ethical Will says who I am…even sometimes helping soothe ruffled feathers when dispensing family assets.”
-(NYT 10/31/14)
+The New York Times described Ethical Wills as “a way to counter the cold legalese of wills and trusts…even sometimes helping soothe ruffled feathers when dispensing family assets.”
+(NYT-10/31/14)

 Workshop tuition includes an Ethical Will Workbook.